Here’s another reason to get the newest shingles virus vaccine: Your eyesight might depend on it.

 “The CDC’s Advisory Committee on Immunization Practices reported that clinical trials found the Shingrix vaccine to be more than 90% effective in preventing shingles in folks ages 50 and older.”

 By contrast, Zostavax is only 38% to 70% effective.
 Thus, the CDC recommends a Shingrix vaccination even if you have had Zostavax in the past.

 What is shingles?

 Shingles is a painful, blistering rash.
 The rash typically clears up within a few weeks, although it can lead to prolonged complications.

 According to the CDC, the most common complication is postherpetic neuralgia, a condition with lingering pain in the areas where a person had the shingles rash.
 The pain can last for months or years after the rash is gone.

-Shingles, also known as herpes zoster, is caused by the varicella zoster virus, the same virus that causes chickenpox.
+Also known as herpes zoster, shingles caused by the varicella zoster virus, the same virus that causes chickenpox.

 After a person recovers from chickenpox, the virus lies dormant in the body and can reactivate years later, causing shingles.
 So, if you’ve had chickenpox, you’re at risk for shingles.